 The problem is that these security tools are nothing more than lines of code that are forced to make a few flawed assumptions that might lull you into a false sense of security.

-What are some of these flawed assumptions and how could they affect your password security?
+What are some of these flawed assumptions these password strength meters make and how could they affect your password security?

 Let’s look at a few major assumptions here:

-- You Haven’t Used This Password Elsewhere: A password checker or password strength meter has no way of knowing whether what you type is a unique password or one you’ve used for every online account you have.
-If it’s been used elsewhere and that database is hacked, that “strong” password is now very “weak”…but a meter won’t show that.
+- You Haven’t Used This Password Elsewhere: A checker or strength meter has no way of knowing whether what you type is a unique passcode or one you’ve used for every online account you have.
+If it’s been used elsewhere and that database is hacked, that “strong” password is now very “weak”…but a meter won’t know that.

 - All Password Guesses are Equally Good: Again, these password meters have to make assumptions based on mathematical equations.
 In the real world, hackers have access to literally millions of common passwords based on exposed user data.
-Trying these passwords first usually reduce the amount of time it takes to unlock a password-protected login.
+Trying these first usually reduces the amount of time it takes to unlock a passcode-protected login.

 Even password checkers are not all the same.

-You want to find one based on an algorithm that goes beyond just entropy (how long it would take to brute-force attack a password) and weighs your password against common password lists, names, popular words and other patterns.
+You want to find one based on an algorithm that goes beyond just entropy (how long it would take to brute-force attack a login) and weighs your passcode against common password lists, names, popular words and other patterns.

 What Does This Mean for You?